thealing/GameFramework/docs/README.md

 ## Getting Started

 ### The Game Loop
-The framework manages input and state changes via a background event queue.
+The framework collects input and state changes using a background event queue.
 The game can process new events in each frame, then proceed with the update and rendering phases, like in this simplified example:
 ```c
 while (window_is_open()) {
     Window_Event event;